dwhiffing/fury/content/aar/nf/nf19_aj/body.md

 closer, holding its fire and refusing to waste missiles on decoys.
 But then it turned out it was out of missiles after all, having used its last few to take potshots at the tail end of retreating Wave 1.
-So much for my massive carefully planned assault on empty missile tubes!
+So much for my massive carefully planned assault on empty missile tubes\!
 With the long range SAMs down the rest of the aircraft were able to work over the remaining targets at their leisure, getting most of them.
 (Some of the Hafnarfjordur strikes had to be waved off because the targets were